 Here are a few of my limericks.
-Some are about philosophy, some attempt serious subjects, a few are political, and others are of the traditional rude variety.
+Some are about philosophy, some attempt serious subjects, and others are of the traditional rude variety.
 (My feeling about the last type is they work best when they combine verbal finesse with extreme crudity of content, so please don’t read them if you’re don’t like that kind of thing.)

 St Anselm said, ‘Look, we agree